miklevin/MikeLev.in/_posts/2025-07-15-woggle-bug-ai-code-refinement.md

 ...haha!
 The Wogglebug may just be my favorite.
 I am not academic in reality at all.
-I went to a 4-year collage (actually a *5-year college* traditionally with a co-op program but I did it in 4) and didn't get any of those masters or doctorate degrees — yet I know I talk like it sometimes, haha!
+I went to a 4-year collage (actually a *5-year college* traditionally with a co-op program but I did it in 4) and didn't get any of those masters or doctorate degrees — yet I know I talk like it sometimes, ahaha!
 That's the Wogglebug, over-amplified academician.

 And so I DRY.